fpl/lovergine.com/posts/2026-02-08-android-ssh-client.md

 For people who don't know it, it is an Android terminal that emulates a color xterm, but has some nice features, specifically a damn good [package management tool](https://wiki.termux.com/wiki/Package_Management) built in.
-Of course, it is pure FOSS, too.
+Of course, it is pure FOSS.
 ```
 pkg install openssh git vim
 ```